j0akl/imageprocessing2/readme.md

 - Added visibility functionality to Layer
 - Changed getPixels to return a deep copy of the pixels
 - Added the copy() method to the layer class
+- added .equals and .hashCode to pixel
+- added a constructor to layer to take pixels

 ## Citations